Dry Eye Symptoms

 When OTC Isn't Enough

-If you've tried drops for 2–3 weeks and nothing's changed — or if you have pain, light sensitivity, or blurry vision that comes and goes — see an optometrist.
-Not everything is fixable with over-the-counter products.
+If you've been using drops for two or three weeks and genuinely nothing has changed, or you're dealing with real pain, light sensitivity, or vision that keeps going blurry and then clearing up, see an optometrist.
+Not everything here is solvable over the counter.

 Common Symptom Patterns